kairosity/mp3-snapathon/README.md

 - Admins may also delete user profile images if they are deemed inappropriate.

 These varying accesses are managed by the login function, which is secured by Werkzeug's password hashing and reading methods.

+## 8. Request Methods

+- The application does not serve any database altering methods using GET requests.

+- All EDIT & DELETE functions are POST requests.

+- Additionally, in order to delete a user account, either the user, or the admin, who is doing the deleting, must enter their account password again, to confirm the deletion.

+- This is to ensure that even IF a CSRF attack were to somehow bypass the WTF-Forms protection detailed above, they would not be able to successfully delete an account without knowing the user's or admin's password.

 <br>